danjfreit/manic-mansion/README.md

   #### • Implement Missing Features
   There were assets made and features planned for the original game which never made it into the final release of the jam version due to time constraints.
 Some of these were user interfaces, intro and outro music, and restricting player movement to the visible gameplay area.

 ---

 ### Contributors:

-  Daniel Freitas, Game Code (https://twitter.com/danjfreit/)
+  Daniel Freitas, Game Code and Post-Game Jam Polishing (https://twitter.com/danjfreit/)

   Tyler White, Game Code (https://github.com/krazzei/)